truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 {{< expand "Debian OS Example" "v" >}}
 Upload the Debian <file>.iso</file> to the TrueNAS system and attached to the VM as a CD-ROM device.
-This example uses Debian 12.
+This example uses Debian 12 and basic configuration recommendations.
+Modify settings as needed to suit your use case.

 1. Click **Virtualization**, then **ADD** to use the VM wizard.
    See table below for settings used in this example.